Mobile UX: Basics that will help you improve app user experience

 3-scenarios-mobile-usage

-And it’s almost impossible to conduct usability testing in those 3 scenarios.
+In the testing environment, it’s almost impossible to replicate any of these scenarios.
 Thus, you won’t get accurate results of how people use your app, what experience they have, and what they think of its usability.

 If mobile usability testing is that tricky, then maybe you should gather user feedback instead?
 This might be shocking, but according to the “guru of Web page usability,” Jakob Nielsen, you shouldn’t listen to your customers.

 Jakob Nielsen says that the first rule of UX design is: Don’t listen to your customers.
-Your users aren’t designers, so they won’t know how the interface design should look like.
-What’s more, users are biased with what’s already familiar to them, so they won’t request anything innovative.
+Your users aren’t designers, so they won’t know what the interface design should look like.
+What’s more, users are biased with what’s already familiar to them, so they will resist anything innovative.

 Instead, improve your mobile UX by watching how users interact with your app.
 And you can achieve this with the right tool that combines both quantitative and qualitative data